flancian/garden/agora pkg chapter.md

 ## Agora Commons

 The heart of an Agora is the [[Agora Commons]].
-It is a [[knowledge commons]] to start with, extending to an inclusive virtual and real [[commons]] able to support its associated communities materially.
+It is a [[digital commons]] to start with, extending to an inclusive virtual and real [[commons]] able to support its associated communities materially.

 TODO (Diagram): focus on praxis or commoning?
 Making the commons a higher level section would probably clarify the structure a bit, allow me to bring in the [[Triad of Commoning]], etc.